 Flows & Loads Regulation for waste water treatment plants

 For domestic properties, the size of the tank is based on the minimum population of the property.
 This is calculated by the number of bedrooms the property has.
-For single properties, the population is very simple, see table 1 below.
-So a one-bedroom flat or house has a deemed population of 3, this then increases by 1 population (P) thereafter up to 10 bedrooms.
+For single properties, the minimum size is a 5pe tank.
+As you can see on the adjacent table this is sufficient for up to a 3 bedroom house.
+This then increases by 1 population (P) thereafter up to 10 bedrooms.

 Regulation Plus considerations

 Okay so now you have a minimum size of the tank that Building Control will allow.
 Further downward modification is not allowed.
 But what if you are lucky enough to have an 8-bed house with only 2 of you living there for say half the year, with the rest spent in Monaco?
 Firstly, you shouldn’t be wasting your time reading this!
 The issue with this is that most sewage treatment plants are designed to run per the population size.
 If the tanks are under loaded they may not run correctly and the effluent quality may diminish.

 The effluent quality is your responsibility.
 If it falls below the legal limits and you are for example discharging to a watercourse you will get fined if caught.
 If this is likely to be an issue then we recommend the Graf Advanced range (if ground conditions allow the installation).
 This has a built-in under load sensor which prevents this issue occurring.

 Okay so the minimum size is sorted, all clear?
 Good, so would you ever look to go over the minimum?
 This is something you should discuss with your Building Control contact, okay caveat over.
 If for instance as with many houses we visit.
 You are thinking about building a two bedroom extension, then you should definitely consider sizing the tank on your desired property size.
 If you come to sell your house and the tank is below the minimum size due to expansion then you may face some problems.